Categories

 A Series of Short Videos

-Make sure that you keep a copy of the equations: I want the equation, not the HTML that’s produced.
+Make sure that you keep a copy of the equations: I want the equations, not the HTML that’s produced.

 For each of the following conditions, make an emmet equation to produce the described markup.
 Be sure to test each equation, look at the resulting code and test it in a browser to see if works as intended.

 1. Make a list-based navigation menu with 12 testing (#) links, with text that increments by one with each link.
-For example, the clickable text could say link1, link2, link3, etc.
+The clickable text must say Link 1, Link 2, Link 3, etc. Make each link also have a class of menu-item1, menu-item2, menu-item3, etc.

 2. Make three sections with classes of row and article-group-wrapper.